wiliao/k8s-gateway-api/README.md

 ![screen-shot-overview](screen-shot/install-kic-by-helm.png)

-After install MetalLB, run these commands to test:
+After install MetalLB, check where the pod for kong is running, in this case, it was on linux-02, so run the curl command on linux-02 to test:

     HOST=$(kubectl get svc --namespace kong kong-1684593385-kong-proxy -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
     PORT=$(kubectl get svc --namespace kong kong-1684593385-kong-proxy -o jsonpath='{.spec.ports[0].port}')
     export PROXY_IP=${HOST}:${PORT}

+    #run on linux-02
     curl $PROXY_IP

+The result is {"message":"no Route matched with those values"}

 Installing Gateway API: Standard Channel